NemProject/miscellaneous/pages/Guides/node-operation/deploying-node/docs.en.md

 ## Configuration

-Edit the ``config.properties`` file:
+Edit the ``nis/config.properties`` file:

 - Set the ``nem.folder`` property to point to where you installed nis1 (On Windows, backslashes ``\`` need to be doubled).
 For example ``D:\\NEM\\nis1-home`` or ``~/nem``.
 - Set ``nis.bootName`` to the name you want for your server.
 This is merely informational.
 - Set ``nis.bootKey`` to the **private key** of the account managing this node.
-This is the account that will receive the harvesting rewards.

 If you don't have such account, use the [NanoWallet](../../nanowallet/docs.en.md) to create one.

+  - When performing [delegated harvesting](../../nanowallet/delegated-harvesting/docs.en.md) this is the private key of the proxy remote account.
+Harvesting rewards go to the linked account (this is the **recommended** setup).

+  - When performing local harvesting this is directly the private key of your account (This setup is **not recommended**).

-Once you have it, retrieve its private key from the Account tab ([As explained here](../../nanowallet/backup-wallet/docs.en.md#backup-to-paper)).
+    Retrieve this private key from the NanoWallet's Account tab ([as explained here](../../nanowallet/backup-wallet/docs.en.md#backup-to-paper)).

     {% include warning.html content="**Needless to say that this key must be kept secret at all times**." %}

 **Optionally**, you can download a snapshot of the database at a certain height to speed up the first run of the node: